-Admittedly, this post will be as uncomfortable as its title.
+Admittedly, this post about sin and brokenness will be as uncomfortable as its title.
 But, then again, counseling is about very uncomfortable things.
 The concern I want to discuss is the tendency to assume that biblical principles like those found in I Corinthians 10:13 mean that all our struggles carry the same weight.
 The unintended consequence can be that abusive relationships receive the same counsel as garden-variety arguments, and instances of low impulse control receive the same guidance as manic episodes.

 We’re All Equally Sinful

 Let me begin with the first sentence of the title: “We are all equally sinful.”
 Whatever distinctions we make later in this post in no way imply that anyone needs Jesus-on-steroids or a double dose of atonement.
 There are no varsity and no junior varsity sinners.
 We are all in the same league (i.e., sinful) and in need of the same Savior (i.e., Jesus) by the same means (i.e., repentance and faith).
 I fear that, because we want to make sure people understand this paragraph, Christians can neglect to make the kind of assessments discussed below.